devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 2. It also has clear architectural rules [[@soaresFlutterAngularDartCode2018]](https://www.youtube.com/watch?v=PLHln7wHgPE)
 3. It also enables the implementation of a layered architecture [[@suriArchitectYourFlutter2019]](https://medium.com/flutterpub/architecting-your-flutter-project-bd04e144a8f1)
 4. It was developed by one of Flutter's Engineers [[@soaresFlutterAngularDartCode2018]](https://www.youtube.com/watch?v=PLHln7wHgPE)
-5. It dose not end up with one giant Store for the business logic.
-Instead we spread the business logic out into multiple BLoCs with separate responsibilities [[@boelensFlutterBLoCScopedModel2019]](https://www.didierboelens.com/2019/04/bloc---scopedmodel---redux---comparison/)
+5. It does not end up with one giant Store for the business logic.
+Instead, we spread the business logic out into multiple BLoCs with separate responsibilities [[@boelensFlutterBLoCScopedModel2019]](https://www.didierboelens.com/2019/04/bloc---scopedmodel---redux---comparison/)

 # 220-BLoC